codeurjc-students/2025-MyMLB/docs/DevelopmentGuide.md

 👉 [View REST API Documentation](./api)

-> [!WARNING]
-> At the moment, the API documentation is not available.

 ### 🧱 Project Architecture
 The following diagram illustrates the project architecture, showing how each component is connected and interacts with the others.
 It provides a clearer understanding of the overall structure of the application.